 If you are in an occupational pension scheme, the Increased Exemption is reduced by any tax-free lump sum from the pension scheme you may be entitled to receive.

-This is an additional relief due that normally benefits those with high earnings and long service.
+This is an additional relief due that normally benefits people with higher earnings and long service.
 It can be used if the following formula gives an amount greater than either basic exemption or Basic Exemption plus Increased Exemption.

 Formula for SCSB: Take the average annual earnings over the previous 3 years (or the whole period of service, if less than 3 years), multiply this figure by the number of years service; divide by 15 and subtract the lump sum superannuation payment received or that may be receivable.

-You must declare the fact that you have received such a lump sum on your annual return of income to the Revenue Commissioners.
+You must declare the fact that you have received such a lump sum on your annual return of income to Revenue.

-There is more detailed information in the Revenue Commissioner's leaflet Lump Sum Payments on Redundancy/Retirement.
+There is more detailed information in Revenue's leaflet Lump Sum Payments on Redundancy/Retirement.

 Contact your regional Revenue office.